konishi-project/zimmerman/README.md

 ## Prerequisites
 [TODO: Add instructions for other distros]
+We are switching over to `pipenv` for better environment, virtualenv can still work but we recommend using `pipenv`.

 - Python3.x
     - Ubuntu: ``` sudo apt install python3 ```
 - virtualenv